jekil/awesome-hacking/_pages/index.rst

 - `DECAF <https://github.com/sycurelab/DECAF>`_ - Short for Dynamic Executable Code Analysis Framework, is a binary analysis platform based on QEMU.
 - `DRAKVUF Sandbox <https://github.com/CERT-Polska/drakvuf-sandbox>`_ - DRAKVUF Sandbox is an automated black-box malware analysis system with DRAKVUF engine under the hood, which does not require an agent on guest OS.
 - `DroidBox <https://github.com/pjlantz/droidbox>`_ - Dynamic analysis of Android apps.
+- `DroidDetective <https://github.com/user1342/DroidDetective>`_ - A Python tool for analysing Android applications (APKs) for potential malware related behaviour and configurations.
+When provided with a path to an application (APK file) Droid Detective will make a prediction (using it's ML model) of if the application is malicious.
 - `Hooker <https://github.com/AndroidHooker/hooker>`_ - An opensource project for dynamic analyses of Android applications.
 - `Jsunpack-n <https://github.com/urule99/jsunpack-n>`_ - Emulates browser functionality when visiting a URL.
 - `LiSa <https://github.com/danieluhricek/LiSa>`_ - Sandbox for automated Linux malware analysis.